Jump to:

 History

-A detailed history of the mechanism and timing of the injury is critical in determining if the injury is work-related.
-If the chief complaints, history and physical findings do not correlate, this is suggestive of symptom magnification and raises suspicion of a non-work-related or nonphysiological etiology.
+A detailed history of the mechanism and timing of the injury is essential to determine work-relatedness.
+If the chief complaint, history, and physical findings do not correlate, this may suggest symptom magnification or a non-work-related etiology.
 History should be compared to previous records for consistency.
-In addition to a full medical, occupational, and exposure history, a history of previous claims and outcomes should be obtained.
-This will identify risk factors for protracted recovery noted in subsequent sections.
+Prior injuries, underlying medical conditions, occupational hazards, and the nature of the job can all increase a patient’s risk for work-related injuries and should be carefully documented.
+In addition to a full medical, occupational, and exposure history, clinicians should also review prior claims and outcomes, as this may reveal risk factors for prolonged recovery discussed later.

 Physical examination

-A structured process of inspection, palpation, range of motion (active and passive), manual muscle testing, sensation, coordination, gait, balance, reflexes, and special testing is a good paradigm for a complete yet focused exam.
-Objective findings for neurological injury are reflex asymmetry and muscle atrophy.
-Range of motion, manual muscle testing, and sensation may be self-limited.
-Observation of functional difficulties (i.e. gait, don/doff clothes, arising from chair) should match the physical examination.
+A structured approach – inspection, palpation, range of motion (active and passive), manual muscle testing, sensation, coordination, gait, balance, reflexes, and special testing – provides a complete yet focused exam.
+Objective findings for neurological injury include reflex asymmetry and muscle atrophy, while range of motion, manual muscle testing, and sensation may be self-limited.
+Functional observations (i.e. gait, don/doff clothes, arising from chair) should match the physical examination.

-Waddell signs suggest non-physiologic etiology of pain but do not necessarily imply malingering.
+Waddell signs suggest non-physiological etiology of pain but do not necessarily imply malingering.
 Distraction techniques can be used in patients with self-limited evaluations.

-Depending on the mechanism of injury, the physical exam should start with a general musculoskeletal exam broadening to a neurological exam.
-To help direct treatment and optimize recovery, one should perform specific exam maneuvers to elucidate the most likely cause of injury or pain including underlying biomechanical faults.
-It is imperative to ask clarifying questions throughout your exam as provocative tests, such as FADIR (flexion adduction & internal rotation), may elicit discomfort in the inguinal region or over the greater trochanter.
-The former is suggestive of intra-articular pathology while the latter may suggest greater trochanteric pain syndrome.
-If the location of the produced pain is not verified, the examination has lost its diagnostic value.
+The physical exam should start with a general musculoskeletal assessment and expand to neurological testing depending on the injury mechanism.
+To help direct treatment and optimize recovery, specific exam maneuvers should be used to elucidate the most likely cause of injury or pain including underlying biomechanical faults.
+Clarifying questions are essential during provocative testing.
+For example, the FADIR test (flexion, adduction, and internal rotation) may elicit discomfort in the inguinal region (suggesting intra-articular pathology) or over the greater trochanter (suggesting greater trochanteric pain syndrome).
+Without confirming the pain location, provocative tests lose diagnostic value.

 Clinical functional assessment: mobility, self-care cognition/behavior/affective state

-Patient activity at home will help to establish the lowest level of work restrictions if a patient is not working.
-Avoiding responsibilities at home beyond expectations may indicate other secondary gain issues or catastrophizing tendencies.
+When a patient is not working, assessing activity at home can help establish the lowest appropriate level of work restrictions.
+Avoiding responsibilities at home beyond expectations may indicate secondary gain or catastrophizing behavior.
 The Fear Avoidance Behavior Questionnaire, Neck Disability Index and Oswestry Disability Index can help identify patients at risk.
-When evaluating a patient with a work-related injury, it is important to keep in mind and distinguish between aggravation (lasting or permanent worsening of a pre-existing injury or condition) and exacerbation (temporary worsening of a pre-existing injury or condition) of an injury.
-In terms of identifying the injury as a cause for disability, the patient and physician should be aware that an employer may apportion or assign the current injury to a previous work injury if one occurred in the past.
-This would happen under a certain set of circumstances where the employer identifies the disability caused by a current injury as due in part to a previous injury.
+In evaluating work-related injuries, it is important to distinguish between aggravation (lasting or permanent worsening of a pre-existing injury or condition) and exacerbation (temporary worsening).
+The patient and physician should also be aware that, under certain circumstances, employers may apportion disability from a current injury to a previous work injury if one occurred in the past.

 Laboratory studies

-Laboratory studies may be needed to rule out medical causes of complaints particularly in patients lacking non-physiological risk factors that fail to improve as expected.
-If history and physical support other possible etiologies of pain, such as inflammatory arthritides or autoimmune disorders, further work-up may be warranted.
+Laboratory studies may be needed to rule out medical causes of complaints particularly in patients without nonphysiological risk factors who are not improving as expected.
+If history and physical support alternative etiologies of pain – such as inflammatory arthritis or autoimmune disorders – further work-up may be warranted.

 Imaging

-Imaging should be considered to negate or identify pathology when a patient fails to progress appropriately.
-Imaging is most frequently recommended to confirm the diagnosis when the pre-test probability (index of clinical suspicion) is high.
-Furthermore, caution must be taken to educate the patient that abnormal findings must correlate to symptoms to be reasonably considered for causation and treatment as abnormal findings in asymptomatic individuals are common.23
+Imaging should be considered to evaluate for any underlying pathology when a patient fails to progress appropriately.
+It is recommended to confirm the diagnosis with imaging when the pre-test probability is high.
+Importantly, patients should be counseled that abnormal findings must correlate with their symptoms before being considered causative, as abnormal findings in asymptomatic individuals are common.23

 Supplemental assessment tools

-Self-report in the form of standardized questionnaires is utilized to assess functional limitations.
-Validated measures focusing on health-related quality of life include the Fear Avoidance Beliefs Questionnaire (FABQ), Neck Disability Index (NDI), Oswestry Disability Index (ODI), and Short Form 36 (SF- 36).
+Standardized self-report questionnaires are commonly utilized to assess functional limitations and health-related quality of life.
+Validated tools include the Fear Avoidance Beliefs Questionnaire (FABQ), Neck Disability Index (NDI), Oswestry Disability Index (ODI), and Short Form 36 (SF- 36).

-FABQ is a 16-question investigation of how a patient’s fear avoidance beliefs about physical activity contributes to pain, with higher scores indicating more severe fear avoidance behaviors.
+FABQ is a 16-question investigation of how a patient’s fear avoidance beliefs about physical activity contribute to pain, with higher scores indicating more severe fear avoidance behaviors.

 The NDI is a modification of the ODI and uses self-reporting measures for neck pain.